-In order to create further colour and interest we planted over 2000 Spring bulbs in November
+In order to create further colour and interest Friends’ volunteers planted over 2000 Spring bulbs in November 2014.

-The Friends are very proud of their achievement in bringing this area of the Park back to life, we hope the people of Chorley and visitors to the Park will appreciate and enjoy visiting the Garden for many years.
-In conjunction with the Council we are committed to regular maintenance with weeding, tidying and pruning when necessary.
+The Friends are very proud of our achievement in bringing this area of the Park back to life and the people of Chorley and visitors to the Park much appreciate and enjoy visiting the Garden.
+In conjunction with the Council we do regular maintenance with weeding, tidying and pruning when necessary.

-When looking at John’s new photos of the Sensory Garden taken during the Covid-19 lockdown, I realised how the garden has changed over the last six years.
+When looking at photos of the Sensory Garden taken during May 2020, I realised how the garden has changed over the years.
 When the plans were first drawn up to restore and improve the garden, plants were chosen for a north facing site, which was fairly shady and had clay soil.
 This is not the conditions that your typical Sensory Garden Plants require!
-In 2016 Chorley Borough Council removed two large trees, which allowed the sunlight to flood into the garden.
+In 2016 Chorley Council removed two large trees, which allowed the sunlight to flood into the garden.
 The structure of the clay soil has been improved by the addition of compost and bark and also the cultivating done by volunteers in the garden.

-We have had some amazing successes to with the planting as you will see in John’s photos.
+We have had some amazing successes with the planting as you will see in the photos.
 The Acers have grown into beautiful young trees.
 You can see the lime green leaves of Acer shiraswanum Aureus, the deep crimson leaves of Acer palmatum ‘Crimson Queen’ and Acer griseum with the beautiful peeling bark.
 The shrubs have grown well and give good structure to the garden.
-This time of year you will see the red flowers of Camellia willamsii ‘Ruby Wedding’, the Viburnum plicatum ‘Mariesii’ with it’s branches full of white flowers, the crimson and cream flowers of the Magnolia liliflora Nigra and the azaleas Rhododendron ‘Coccineum Speciosum’ and Rhododendron ‘Narcissiflorum. with their yellow and orange blooms.
+In spring you will see the red flowers of Camellia willamsii ‘Ruby Wedding’, the Viburnum plicatum ‘Mariesii’ with it’s branches full of white flowers, the crimson and cream flowers of the Magnolia liliflora Nigra and the azaleas Rhododendron ‘Coccineum Speciosum’ and Rhododendron ‘Narcissiflorum. with their yellow and orange blooms.
 There are a variety of other shrubs which are in flower at other times of the year.

 The ornamental grasses such as Hakonechloa macra ‘Aureola’ and Miscanthus ‘Morning Light’ continue to look stunning every year.
 They are very tactile and make a lovely rustling sound .
 Ground cover plants such as Ajuga reptans ‘Mahogany’ with its dark foliage and blue flowers and the black ‘grass’ Ophoipogon planiscapus ‘Nigrescens’ have spread well over the central bed.